-Ella was surprisingly (for me – coming from quiet Haputale) westernized with its Main Street lined with cafes and guesthouses – I have a feeling soon it will be indistinguishable from any other backpacker friendly cities, while the stilt fishermen of Galle have discovered that they can earn more money from tips than from fishing.
+Ella was surprisingly (for me – coming from quiet Haputale) westernized with its Main Street lined with cafes and guesthouses.
+I have a feeling soon it will be indistinguishable from any other backpacker-overrun towns.
+While in Galle, the stilt fishermen have discovered that they can earn more money from tips than from fishing.

-Come visit soon before things change too much and keep in mind the following tips for visiting Sri Lanka.
+Come visit Sri Lanka soon before things change too much and keep in mind the following tips for visiting Sri Lanka.

 DON’T underestimate the distance between places in Sri Lanka